 "Let me live, love and say it well in good sentences." - Sylvia Plath

-Dishes prepared by a passionate foodie simplified for people who shares the same passion.
+A blog about dishes and recipes prepared by a passionate foodie simplified for people who shares the same passion.
 Warning: May contain traces of reviews

 Get some good food.
 Cook it.
 Share with friends.
 Have a cocktail.